Route to the blog:

 On the ship we certainly lower the average age by a few years, the vast majority are pensioners from Germany, Austria and Switzerland.

 With these options and spectacular views, the hours fly by.
 It was time to look for a place to sleep, because if you travel less than 23 hours, you don’t need a cabin.
-So we made ourselves comfortable in a small conference room, which was not used during the night, and tried to sleep a few more hours, because our ship was scheduled to dock in Nesna at 6 am.
+So we made ourselves comfortable in a small conference room that wasn’t being used at night and tried to get a few more hours of sleep, as our ship was scheduled to dock in Nesna at 6 a.m.

-We quickly realized that below our “sleeping place” was placed the ship’s docking bridge.
-So we had a free full body vibrational massage at every port, whether we wanted to sleep or not.
+We quickly realized that the ship’s docking bridge was located directly below our “sleeping quarters.”
+As a result, we received a complimentary full-body vibration massage at every port, whether we wanted to sleep or not.

-So we reached Nesna on time and without sleep at 6 am.
+We arrived in Nesna on time and without sleep at 6 a.m.

 For our “Tips and Tricks” box, we have the following tips regarding the Hurtigruten ship: